ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 title: "Layout"
 ---

-This section explains the different components that a chart is made up of and how they are laid out inside a chart.
+This section explains the components of a chart and how they are laid out inside a chart.

 ## How is the chart layout calculated?